San Francisco Bay

 We owe an environmental debt to Ospreys: They were one of the bird species that showed us the dangers of DDT, a toxic pesticide common in the 1950s and 60s.
 DDT washed into our waters and accumulated in fish and then in the Ospreys that ate them.
 That exposure to DDT caused Ospreys’ egg shells to become thin and break before hatching.
 The U.S. Environmental Protection Agency helped Ospreys survive by banning DDT in 1972.
 Since then, their numbers have grown from just 1,500 nesting pairs nationally in the 1970s to over 400,000 mature individuals in 2021 according to the Partners in Flight Science Committee.

 San Francisco Bay has seen a dramatic growth in Osprey nests in recent years.
 There are no records of Osprey nesting along the Bay shore before 1990, although some nested at nearby lakes.
-Then in 2012, fifteen nests were found along the north part of the Bay, and in 2015 there were more than thirty nests!
+In 2012, there were fewer than 20 nests around San Francisco Bay.
+There are now over 50 Osprey pairs.
+In 2022 there were 48 active nests.
+Of these, 40 successfully fledged 88 young.
+By 2020, there were over 20 active Osprey nests along the Richmond shoreline alone.